fardokhtsadat/LGT/README.md

 * mysql.connector
 * os

+Beside the aforementioned python packages, ypou will need a database to be able to retreive the taxomomic rank for the subject sequence ids.
+You can find the scripts to create this database for you accession numbers in this github repository.

 ## Installation
 The ZIP-File of the package can be downloaded via "Clone or download" as well as the command line:
 ```markdown